Skip to content

 Then, it continues to …

-After that, per-channel enrichment kicks in for enabled channels: ListenBrainz provides MusicBrainz recording IDs, Last.fm provides direct links to the track's Last.fm page, and Deezer provides its own track URL and ID.
+After that, per-channel enrichment kicks in for enabled channels: for example, ListenBrainz gets MusicBrainz recording IDs, Spotify gets Spotify data, Last.fm provides direct links to the track's Last.fm page, and Deezer provides its own track URL and ID.
 Each source is only queried when its corresponding channel is enabled and configured.
-For example, if you haven't set up Last.fm, the app won't bother asking Last.fm for data.
+That means that if you haven't set up Last.fm, the app won't bother asking Last.fm for data.

 Enrichment happens asynchronously in the background after a track is recognized, once per unique track (not per recognition!), so repeat plays of the same song don't trigger redundant lookups.
 If an enrichment request fails, the system retries a few times before giving up.